On your mark, get set, sow!

 Whether you received tomato seeds from us, or you are participating in the Citizen Seed Trial with your own seeds or seedlings, this page contains everything you need to know to participate.

 The 2019 program will again be with tomatoes but will focus on adaptation across different climates.
-The trial will consist on of one tomato variety sourced from 4 different seed companies across North America (including BC) to observe and document differences in the plants from different regions.
+The trial will consist of one tomato variety sourced from 4 different seed companies across North America (including BC) to observe and document differences in the plants from different regions.
 This is an effort to help us better understand regional adaptation in crops.
 This will be a blind trial – meaning you won’t know which variety is which until the end!

 To stay up to date and check out what fellow participants have been up to join the Citizen Seed Trial Facebook group.
-New this year, the FB group allows everyone involved to share results, post photos and ask questions.
+New this year, the Facebook group allows everyone involved to share results, post photos and ask questions.

 1. Plant your seeds